Students must be admitted to the college prior to enrolling in classes. Here is a checklist for the process.

 Click on the RaiderNet link on the Roane State home page.

 If you do not have a RaiderNet account established, choose to Setup Your RaiderNet Account Here.
 Directions to establish a RaiderNet account are provided on the Web site.
 The first time you sign on, you will use your Social Security number, but this number will be replaced with your new student ID number.
 Your PIN number will initially be a six-digit number composed of your birth date (month/day/last 2 digits of birth year).
 Please change your password.
-If you have difficulties accessing your account, there is a help desk available during college operating hours at (865) 882-4595.
+If you have difficulties accessing your account, the Help Desk is available during college operating hours.

 Most courses transfer to Tennessee institutions; however, to find out whether the specific course you plan to take will transfer to other colleges and universities, you should contact the institution that you plan to attend or you may contact the Advising Resource Center at Roane State.